sts10/remote-words/readme.markdown

 ## Where the source words come from

-The `source_list.txt` word list -- which is used by the Rust code to create the shorter, optimized lists -- came from Google Books Ngram word frequency data (and since edited).
+The `source_list.txt` word list -- which is used by the Rust code to create the shorter, optimized lists -- is a mix of words from Google Books Ngram word frequency data and Wikipedia word frequency data (and since edited).
 See below for more information.

 ## More word lists